 No. The new number will be registered automatically during the 90 day period during the time when both area codes work.

 Will registering my number stop all calls

 The National Do Not Call Registry prohibits unwanted sales calls.
 You might still receive political calls, charitable calls, debt collection calls, informational calls, and telephone survey calls.
-Additionally, any company with who you have recently done business or have given permission to call you may call you.
+Any company with whom you have an established business relationship may still call you.
+Additional details are below.
+And any company you have given permission to call you may still call you.
 However, if you ask the company not to call you again, it must honor your request.